2021

 Kodela, Snigdha; Pinnamraju, Jahnavi; Gichoya, Judy W; Purkayastha, Saptarshi

-Predicting Opioid Prescriptions based on Patient Demographics in MIMIC-IV Inproceedings
+Predicting Opioid Prescriptions based on Patient Demographics in MIMIC-IV Proceedings Article

 In: 2021 IEEE 34th International Symposium on Computer-Based Medical Systems (CBMS), pp. 225–230, IEEE 2021.